AllThingsSmitty/allthingssmitty.github.io/_posts/2018-01-29-phone-number-links-and-accessibility.md

 }, false);
 ```

-<aside class="message notification">I received a lot of feedback pointing out that this pattern could reduce overall accessibility when interacting with VoIP technology.</aside>
+<aside class="message notification" role="note">I received a lot of feedback pointing out that this pattern could reduce overall accessibility when interacting with VoIP technology.</aside>

 Here's our new pattern in action, with the element being replaced on load depending on whether the parent container is a specific size.